VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

 As you can see, this produces a warning (see `Messages, warnings, and errors`_) and the resulting vector contains only :code:`NA`.
 This is R's way of encoding the absence of information and is short for *not available*.
 This occurs, because R has no idea how to transform the word :code:`'green'` into a number.
-Using the basics of measurement theory that were discussed in Chapter XX, we know that what R is missing is some form of adequate relation.
+Using the basics of measurement theory that were discussed in an earlier chapter, we know that what R is missing is some form of adequate relation.
 We will discuss how this is done in `Factors`_, but for now, let us continue with vectors.

 Next to the color, the actual text we are presented with in the Stroop test is also quite important.
 So, we can generate another character vector: